tessercat/daoistic-book/blog/ants-part-1/content.md

 # At the Mercy of Ants - Part 1

-The old guy used to say that
+Laozi used to say that
 a beached whale is at the mercy of ants, and the prince who forgets his place and tells ministers what to do